-Proposed Initiative: HVV will commit to provide employees with paid time to volunteer for programs or organizations that have been identified by the Community Outreach Advisory

-Committee and that serve identified areas of disproportionate impact.
+Proposed Initiative: HVV will commit to provide employees with paid time to volunteer for programs or organizations that have been identified by the Community Outreach Advisory Committee and that serve identified areas of disproportionate impact.
+Employees will be given 8 hours of paid volunteer time per month, for a total of 96 hours annually.
 Part of our agreement with Girls' LEAP it to give volunteer hours to their programs.
-This volunteer initiative will begin in the 3rd quarter of 2019.
+This volunteer initiative will begin when appropriate to do so within the confines of the Massachusetts COVID-19 phased reopening.